-We talked to George Hunnewell, CEO of RxMx, about the industry-leading technology that brings together tailored solutions to patients, healthcare providers (HCPs), and clients, and he had the following to say:-
+George Hunnewell, CEO of RxMx tells us how industry-leading technology brings together tailored solutions to patients, healthcare providers (HCPs), & clients.

 First of all, how are you and your family doing in these COVID-19 times?

 George Hunnewell: We’re lucky in that we’ve all been safe.
 My kids are college-age, so my daughter has been attending classes remotely, and my son is just beginning an internship.
 My wife is a doctor, and she has been consistently seeing patients throughout the crisis.
 Meanwhile, our company, RxMx, is remote, so I’ve been fortunate to work from my home in Massachusetts.

 Tell us about you, your career, how you joined RxMx.